Excel Add Months to Dates (Table of Contents)

 There are two arguments for the EDATE function in Excel.
 Both arguments are mandatory.

-- start_date: This has to be a valid date that represents the start date.
+- start_date: This must be a valid date representing the start date.
 It has to be in a valid Excel serial number format.

-- Months: This is the argument that denotes the number of months, either in the past or in the future from the start_date, based on whether it has a positive or negative value.
+- Months: This argument denotes the number of months, either in the past or in the future, from the start date, based on whether it has a positive or negative value.

 How to Use the EDATE Function to Add Months to Dates in Excel?

-EDATE Function in Excel is a typical worksheet function; like all Worksheet functions, EDATE too can be entered in a cell of a worksheet as a part of the formula.
+EDATE Function in Excel is a typical worksheet function; You can enter EDATE as a part of the formula in a worksheet cell, just like all other Worksheet functions.
 Let us understand how to add months to dates in Excel through some examples.

-Each example will try to explore a different use case which is implemented using the EDATE function.
+Each example will try to explore a different use case that is implemented using the EDATE function.

 Add Months to Dates in Excel – Example #1